bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image4|

 A User Task combines a Task Switch Event and a User Dialog.
-If the user starts to work on an ordinary HTML User Dialog, |ivy| changes the task state to RESUMED.
-If this is an 'Offline Dialog', |ivy| does not change the task state before the user submits the task form.
-Once submitted, |ivy| changes the state from SUSPENDED to RESUMED. |ivy| then executes subsequent steps until the task is finally DONE.
+If the user starts to work on an ordinary HTML User Dialog, Axon Ivy changes the task state to RESUMED.
+If this is an 'Offline Dialog', Axon Ivy does not change the task state before the user submits the task form.
+Once submitted, Axon Ivy changes the state from SUSPENDED to RESUMED.
+Axon Ivy then executes subsequent steps until the task is finally DONE.
 See also :ref:`offline-tasks`.